ReneOlsthoorn/Ground/README.md

 usually have a reference to these objects.
 So, what kind of symbol is ParentScopeVariable?
 Well, it defines a usage of a variable from another scope.
 So, the ParentScopeVariable knows how many levels down the original variable is.
 In the code generation process this is important.

-### Emitting x86-64 code:
-Emitting happens in the CodeEmitterX64 class.
-For different types, different codepaths are emitted.
-For instance in the method CodeEmitterX64>>PopSub() you see different code for different expression types.
-One for integer, one for float, one for strings.
-Why substract strings?
-Well, that actually isn't the usecase.
-Normally the first part of a comparison is a substraction.
-When the result is zero, the values are equal.
-For comparing strings however, this substraction is skipped and a byte-for-byte string comparison is done.

 ### Stack- and Heap allocation:
 Normal variables and function parameters are allocated on the stack.
 This is also necessary because in multicore